Daniel-J-Mueller/ArcheausGalacto/README.md

 - 👋 Hi, I’m @ArcheausGalacto
 - 👀 I’m interested in AI, Stocks, and Space Travel
-- 🌱 I’m currently learning more extensive python
+- 🌱 I’m currently working on AI/ML projects
-- 💞️ I’m looking to collaborate on any projects in the field of AI
+- 💞️ I’m looking to expand my network to include people of various tech backgrounds and disciplines.
 - 📫 How to reach me ...
 DanielJMueller@outlook.com

 <!---